 Both these shell companies are united by a joint general director, company board member Anton Korytov and joint minority shareholders Grigoriy Gitelson (OpenWay System Architect), and a mysterious Anna Taratinova.

-After Russia’s 2014 invasion of Ukraine, when Visa and Mastercard stopped providing services to Russian banks in the region, OpenWay’s technology helped create a new alternative payment system, “Mir”', which became the basis of Russia’s currency National System of Payment Cards (NSPC).
+After Russia’s 2014 invasion of Ukraine, when Visa and Mastercard temporarily halted providing services to Russian banks in the region, OpenWay’s technology helped create a new alternative payment system, “Mir”', which became the basis of Russia’s currency National System of Payment Cards (NSPC).

-This Russian version of OpenWay’s Mir system would later become the foundation upon which the entire payment system of Russia is based upon.
+This Russian version of the OpenWay-built payment system would later become the foundation upon which the entire payment system of Russia is based upon.
 The vast majority of domestic transactions in Russia now use the Mir payment system.

 This month, five Turkish banks will also adopt the Belgian-Russian payment system, to provide “relief for both Russian tourists and Turkey”, according to Turkish President Recep Tayyip Erdoğan.

-The close cooperation with Russian banks puts the Belgian company at odds with international sanctions against the Russian financial sector.
+Past close cooperation with Russian banks, and the technology's continued use in Russia, has created friction between Belgian company and attempts to sanction the Russian financial sector.
 In an August press release, the company assured that it had sold its Russian subsidiary and no longer concluded business in Russia.

-The reality is that OpenWay merely sold its Russian subsidiary to some of the company’s Russian employees, who maintain the Mir payment system in Russia as normal.
-OpenWay did not leave the Russian market entirely – a move which would have paralysed Russia’s payment system.
+While OpenWay has sold its Russian subsidiary to some of the company’s Russian employees, these Russians still support the maintenance of the Mir payment system in Russia.
+OpenWay did revoke the use of its technology in the Russian market entirely – a move which would have significantly hampered Russia’s payment system.

 Deep in Russia